When the SIM arrives, how do I activate my new Vaya service?

 - Vaya still have some unusual fees :

 Phone companies sometimes lack transparency over their pricing.
-Unusually for Vaya, a company which has received so much criticism over it’s charging methodologies, Vaya sill have a few costs which jump out at me as strange.
-They’ll charge you a $10 dishonor fee if your payment to them bounces.
-There’s another $10 if you pay them late.
-It’s $30 to disconnect your service from them – you can avoid this if you port the number to another telco but it’s still extremely unusual.
-I am not aware of a single other phone company which does it.
+Unusually for Vaya, a company which has received so much criticism over it’s charging methodologies, they still have a few costs which jump out at me as strange.
+They’ll charge you a $15 dishonor fee if your payment to them bounces.
+There’s another $15 if you pay them late.
+An additional $5 is charged for changing plans.
+These are unusual charges.

 - Weird plan costs :

-International SMS cost 40 cents each in Vaya’s plans.
-(You can read our dedicated article on Vaya International and romaing rates.
+International SMS cost 25 cents each in Vaya’s plans. ( You can read our dedicated article on Vaya International and romaing rates. )

 Which rivals / competitors to Vaya should you consider